marcinwiacek/requestor/readme.md

 any SLA with free version.
 Time is money.

 # There is no big company staying behind this
-Linux kernel also started this way.
+Linux kernel started this way.
 And today you have it in desktop, Android, etc.

 # Code is horrible, all should go to the trash, bla, bla, bla
-Yeah.
+Yes.
 Month ago it was worse, year ago much worse.
 Normally you start from something horrible or small and improve it.
 This is called progress (Android 1.0 or Windows 1.0 were not excellent too).
-If you're not patient, write & propose something better or allow big boys to work.
+If you're not patient, write & propose something better or allow other to work.

 # Installation
 1. install nodejs - ```sudo snap install node --classic --channel=20```